-KEY: MPO GOALS Capacity Management and Mobility Clean Air/Sustainable Communities Transportation Equity Economic Vitality
+KEY: MPO GOALS Safety System Preservation and Modernization Capacity Management and Mobility Clean Air/Sustainable Communities Transportation Equity Vitality

 Newly created in Destination 2040, the Transit Modernization Program represents a significant shift in the MPO's investment strategy, as funding will be allocated to transit projects on an annual basis beginning in FFY 2025.
+Examples of the types of projects envisioned to be funded through this program are outlined in Figure 2-1.
 In prior years, the MPO only funded transit projects on a one-off basis when funding was requested for specific projects in the region.
 By creating the programming infrastructure to flex Regional Target highway funds to transit projects annually, the Boston Region MPO has established itself as a leader among MPOs nationally by crafting an investment strategy that is truly multimodal.
 The MPO has taken a clear stance that investing in transit is central to improving the region's broader transportation system.
 The MPO's five other investment programs were created during the development of prior LRTPs.2